ativarovsky/ativarovsky.github.io/_posts/2020-07-17-car-crashes.md

 - Michonneau F, Teal T, Fournier A, Seok B, Obeng A, Pawlik AN, Conrado AC, Woo K, Lijnzaad P, Hart T, White EP, Marwick B, Bolker B, Jordan KL, Ashander J, Dashnow H, Hertweck K, Cuesta SM, Becker EA, Guillou S, Shiklomanov A, Klinges D, Odom GJ, Jean M, Mislan KAS, Johnson K, Jahn N, Mannheimer S, Pederson S, Pletzer A, Fouilloux A, Switzer C, Bahlai C, Li D, Kerchner D, Rodriguez-Sanchez F, Rajeg GPW, Ye H, Tavares H, Leinweber K, Peck K, Lepore ML, Hancock S, Sandmann T, Hodges T, Tirok K, Jean M, Bailey A, von Hardenberg A, Theobold A, Wright A, Basu A, Johnson C, Voter C, Hulshof C, Bouquin D, Quinn D, Vanichkina D, Wilson E, Strauss E, Bledsoe E, Gan E, Fishman D, Boehm F, Daskalova G, Tavares H, Kaupp J, Dunic J, Keane J, Stachelek J, Herr JR, Millar J, Lotterhos K, Cranston K, Direk K, Tylén K, Chatzidimitriou K, Deer L, Tarkowski L, Chiapello M, Burle M, Ankenbrand M, Czapanskiy M, Moreno M, Culshaw-Maurer M, Koontz M, Weisner M, Johnston M, Carchedi N, Burge OR, Harrison P, Humburg P, Pauloo R, Peek R, Elahi R, Cortijo S, sfn_brt, Umashankar S, Goswami S, Sumedh, Yanco S, Webster T, Reiter T, Pearse W, Li Y (2020). “datacarpentry/R-ecology-lesson: Data Carpentry: Data Analysis and Visualization in R for Ecologists, June 2019.” doi: 10.5281/zenodo.3264888, https://datacarpentry.org/R-ecology-lesson/.

+[^1]: There are people who would trash me for making that statement, given that R has an actual base graphics [package](https://www.rdocumentation.org/packages/graphics/versions/3.6.2) and from what I've seen, it works just fine.
+Data people on the internet sometimes [argue](https://flowingdata.com/2016/03/22/comparing-ggplot2-and-r-base-graphics/) against `ggplot2` since it seems the base graphics can get you similar results with less code.
+I have no position on the matter - I use `ggplot2` because I'm a sheep and that's what everyone else seems to use (and hence, what you can find a lot more online help for).

-[^1] Age adjustment is a method used in epidemiology when comparing rates of disease or mortality between populations with different age breakdowns.
-Roughly speaking, if the population of Austin TX, for instance, is much younger than the average US population, it doesn't make sense to compare mortality rates directly.
+[^2]: Age adjustment is a method used in epidemiology when comparing rates of disease or mortality between populations with different age breakdowns.
+Roughly speaking, if the population of Austin TX, for instance, is much younger than the average U.S. population, it doesn't make sense to compare mortality rates directly.
 We know that older people die more frequently than younger people, so if we want an apples-to-apples comparison of two populations we have to use a weighting scheme.
 And that's all age standardization is - a weighting scheme that assigns more weight to certain age categories to "equalize" their weight to that of the reference population.
 In our example, older people in Austin would get weighted more than younger people.